Table of Contents

 Oxidative stress is becoming a more relevant topic in today’s day and age, especially for couples struggling with infertility.
 Oxidative stress occurs when there’s an imbalance of free radicals to antioxidants in the body – which can be caused by a variety of lifestyle, diet, and environmental factors.
 In particular, this excess of free radicals specifically affects the cell structure and integrity, which can be detrimental for hormones with a weak cell structure and lack of antioxidant protection.

-High oxidative stress levels have been linked to negative consequences on the male fertility.
-This is because the sperm is highly vulnerable to such a condition due to the lack of antioxidant defense, so when the excess attacks its cell membrane, this has an effect on not only the sperm count and quality, but also the sperm DNA.
+High oxidative stress levels have been linked to negative consequences on male fertility.
+This is because the sperm is highly vulnerable to such a condition due to the lack of antioxidant defense, so when the excess attacks its cell membrane, this affects not only the sperm count and quality but also the sperm DNA itself.
 In one study, the net impacts of such oxidative stress included a loss of motility of the sperm, and an impaired ability to meld with the membrane of an oocyte, a cell in the ovary.
-There is also a collection of data proving that oxidative stress is a leading factor of male infertility – 40% of infertile male in another study were found to exhibit some sort of oxidative stress.
+There is also a collection of data proving that oxidative stress is a leading factor of male infertility – 40% of infertile males in another study were found to exhibit some sort of oxidative stress.